-- IBA Arbitration Committee considered the increasing use by prospective arbitrators of declarations in respect of facts or circumstances that may arise in the future, and the possible conflicts of interest that may result, sometimes referred to as 'advance waivers'.
+- (b) The IBA Arbitration Committee has considered the increasing use by prospective arbitrators of declarations in respect of facts or circumstances that may arise in the future, and the possible conflicts of interest that may result, sometimes referred to as 'advance waivers' waivers.'
 Such declarations do not discharge the arbitrator's ongoing duty of disclosure under General Standard 3(a).
-The Guidelines. however, do not otherwise take a position as to the validity and effect of advance declarations or waivers, because the validity and effect of any advance declaration or waiver must be assessed in view of the specific text of the advance declaration or waiver, the particular circumstances at hand and the applicable law. - (c) A disclosure does not imply the existence of a conflict of interest.
-An arbitrator who has made a disclosure to the parties considers himself or herself to be impartial and independent of the parties, despite the disclosed facts, or else he or she would have declined the nomination. or resigned.
-An arbitrator making a disclosure thus feels capable of performing his or her duties.
+The Guidelines, however, do not otherwise take a position as to the validity and effect of advance declarations or waivers, because the validity and effect of any advance declaration or waiver must be assessed in view of the specific text of the advance declaration or waiver, the particular circumstances at hand and the applicable law. - (c) A disclosure does not imply the existence of a conflict of interest.
+An arbitrator Arbitrators who hashave made a disclosure to the parties considers himself or herself consider themselves to be impartial and independent of the parties; despite the disclosed facts, or else he or she the arbitrator would have declined the nomination, or resigned.
+An arbitrator making a disclosure thus feels capable of performing his or her the arbitrator's duties.
 It is the purpose of disclosure to allow the parties to judge whether they agree with the evaluation of the arbitrator and, if they so wish, to explore the situation further.
-It is hoped that the promulgation of this General Standard will eliminate the misconception that disclosure itself implies doubts sufficient to disqualify the arbitrator, or even creates a presumption in favour of disqualification.
-Instead, any challenge should only be successful if an objective test, as set forth in General Standard 2 above, is met.
-Under Comment 5 of the Practical Application of the General Standards, a failure to disclose certain facts and circumstances that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, does

-- not necessarily mean that a conflict of interest exists, or that a disqualification should ensue. - (d) In determining which facts should be disclosed, an arbitrator should take into account all circumstances known to him or her.
-If the arbitrator finds that he or she should make a disclosure, but that professional secrecy rules or other rules of practice or professional conduct prevent such disclosure, he or she should not accept the appointment, or should resign. - (e) Disclosure or disqualification (as set out in General Standards 2 and 3) should not depend on the particular stage of the arbitration.
-In order to determine whether the arbitrator should disclose, decline the appointment or refuse to continue to act, the facts and circumstances alone are relevant, not the current stage of the proceedings, or the consequences of the withdrawal.
+It is hoped that the promulgation of this This General Standard will eliminate the misconception makes clear that disclosure itself implies cannot imply doubts sufficient to disqualify the arbitrator, or even ereates create a presumption in favour of disqualification.
+Instead, any challenge should only be successful if anthe objective test, such as the one set forth in the Explanation to General Standard 2 above, is met.
+Under Comment 5 of the Practical Application of the General Standards, a failure to disclose certain facts and circumstances that may, in the eyes of the parties, give rise to doubts as to the arbitrator's impartiality or independence, does not necessarily mean that a conflict of interest exists, or that a disqualification should ensue. - (d) In determining which facts should be disclosed, an arbitrator should take into account all circumstances known to him or her.
+If the arbitrator finds that he or she should make a disclosure, but that professional secrecy rules or other rules of practice or professional conduct prevent such disclosure, he or she should not accept the appointment, or should resign. - (e(d-f)) Disclosure or disqualification (as set out in General Standards 2 and 3) should not depend on the particular stage of the arbitration.
+In order to determine whether the arbitrator should disclose, decline the appointment, or refuse to continue to act, the facts and circumstances alone are relevant, not the current stage of the proceedings, or the consequences of the withdrawal.
 As a practical matter, arbitration institutions may make a distinction depending on the stage of the arbitration.
 Courts may likewise apply different standards.
 Nevertheless, no distinction is made by these Guidelines depending on the stage of the arbitral proceedings.
-While there are practical concerns, if an arbitrator must withdraw after the arbitration has commenced, a distinction based on the stage of the arbitration would be inconsistent with the General Standards.
+While there are practical concerns, While there may be practical concerns if an arbitrator must withdraw after the arbitration has commenced, a distinction based on the stage of the arbitration would be inconsistent with the General Standards.